anirudhjoshi/c_exercises/README.md

 #### Just some c exercises ####

-Mix of problems, algorithims and data structures.
+Mix of problems, algorithms and data structures.